rickhagwal/rickhagwal.github.io/index.md

 - Data Scientist at Kaleida Health
 - Data Scientist at The Wine Group
 - Data Scientist at Bata India Ltd.
-- Data Scientist at Institutional Planning and Anlaysis
 - Software Developer at Velocis Systems Pvt Ltd.

 ---